nextstrain/docs.nextstrain.org/src/tutorials/creating-a-workflow.rst

 Setup
 =====

-1. Change directory to the Zika :term:`workflow repository` downloaded in the previous tutorial.
+1. Change directory to the Zika :term:`pathogen repository` downloaded in the previous tutorial.

    .. code-block:: bash